 Also called Lunar New Year, the celebration revolves around family and friends, special meals, fireworks, and gift giving.

 The following recipes for Chinese New Year might not be authentic, but they've been made with my culinary expertise.
 And I think a couple might pass with flying colors.

-And if you’re not celebrating, who wouldn’t want a delicious Asian inspired feast any day!?
+If you're not celebrating the lunar new year, wouldn't you want a delicious Asian inspired feast anyway?